jambolo/i-luv-suits/PRD.md

 2) Configuration
   - Must accept and apply configurable Flush Rush and Super Flush Rush payout tables.
   - Must accept and apply a configurable minimum playable player hand as always a 3-card flush, with a configurable high card 9 through Ace, with 9 being the default.
   - The number of simulated hands is configurable.
-The default and minimum are 1,000,000.
+The minimum is 1,000.
+The maximum is 100,000,000.
+The deafult is 1,000,000.

 3) Results display & statistics
   - Expected return for Ante/Play (base strategy) expressed as a percentage assuming $1 unit bets.
   - Expected return for Flush Rush and Super Flush Rush bonus bets.
   - Win/loss counts and rates for each bet type.
-  - 3-card flush analysis broken down by high-card (9, 10, J, Q, K, A): trials, wins, win percentage.

 ## Game Description

 I Luv Suits Poker is a poker variant in which a player and dealer play against each other with a seven card hand.
 The player's goal is to get a larger or better flush than the dealer.

 ### Rules:
-- A "flush" means 2 or more cards of the same suit.
+- A "flush" is a group of cards of the same suit; however, 1-card and 2-card flushes are not considered in practice.
 - Player makes an Ante wager and receives 7 cards
-- Player must choose either to make a Play wager or to fold and lose their Ante:
+- Player must choose either to make a Play wager, or to fold and lose their Ante:
   - More flush cards = higher maximum Play wager
     - 2, 3, or 4 flush cards = up to 1 x Ante
     - 5 flush cards = up to 2 x Ante
     - 6 or 7 flush cards = up to 3 x Ante
-- Dealer must have a 3-card flush with a 9 or better to qualify.
+- Dealer must have a 4+ card flush, or a 3-card flush with high-card 9 or higher, to qualify.
 - If dealer doesn't qualify: Ante pays even money, Play pushes
 - If player's hand beats dealer's qualifying hand, player wins
 - If dealer qualifies and player wins: Both Ante and Play pay even money